mrowdy/slemgrim.github.io/_posts/2016-06-30-http-endpoints.md

 There is no guarantee that the operation has been carried out.
 The server can delete a resource or just flag it as deleted, that's up to the API and shouldn't concerne you.
-As with `PUT`, its required to know the unique URI of a resource do delete it.
+As with `PUT`, it's required to know the unique URI of a resource do delete it.

 ### TRACE